The house at Tyntesfield

-Over 60,000 pieces have been catalogued including everythinbg from priceless paintings and ornate furnishings to ice skates and picnic sets.
-It is the largest recorded collection owned by the National Trust and tells the story of a wealthy family’s life over
+Over 60,000 pieces have been catalogued, including everything from priceless paintings and ornate furnishings to ice skates and picnic sets.
+It is the largest recorded collection owned and cared for by the National Trust and tells the story of a hundred and fifty years of wealthy family life.

-Inspired by the flamboyant Gothic architecture of Sainte Chapelle in Paris, every aspect of the chapel is decorated, from the beautiful mosaic floor to the flowering brass chandeliers, which is typical of the Oxford or High Church Movement.
+Inspired by the flamboyant Gothic architecture of Sainte Chapelle in Paris, every aspect of the Chapel is decorated; from the beautiful mosaic floor to the flowering brass chandeliers, which is typical of the Oxford or High Church Movement.

 The Chapel was licensed for Gibbs services but never consecrated for burials, so we cannot hold weddings there.
 It is used on special occasions by the local parish church, on request by other churches, and for events - like our carol concerts at Christmas.